Danielhk832/danielkish.tech/README.md

 "need to add this into the readme to get a commit up on my page"

-In the project directory, you can
+In the project directory, you can make

 ### `npm start`